benmneb/vomad.life/content/chiang-mai-food.md

 To be real, if the Cat House removed the meat options from their menu - even if they didn't add anything to replace them - I would have had no choice but to tie them first place with Vegan Heaven 2.
 But just because they give some of their profits towards the murdering of animals, it doesn't take away from the exceptional quality of their vegan meals.

-<prominent-img src="chiang-mai-food/cathouse-art" caption="An artists impression of the main Cat House location."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/cathouse-art" caption="An artists impression of the main Cat House location."></prominent-img>

 Even though it says "serves meat, vegan options" just above, it almost seems more appropriate to label The Cat House "vegan food with meat options".
 The menu seems to be laid out as follows: "Burrito, add your choice of tofu, chicken, beef, pork...
 Lentil curry, add your choice of tofu, chicken, beef, pork, Green Curry, add your choice of tofu, chicken, beef, pork..." and so forth.
 This was the first menu I'd seen anywhere that was designed almost entirely vegan with the option to add the animal flesh in afterwards.
 It was very refreshing.
 (The exception to this was meals with dairy.)